Mr. Scott Wright: Personal life

 In July 2004, Wright was introduced to fitness model and personal trainer Kathleen Schreeck.
 On July 14, 2006, the couple were married at Sacred Heart Church in Suffern, New York, and the service was attended by many wrestlers from the wrestling community.
 On March 15, 2009, the Wrights gave birth to their first child, Sophia.
 On May 3, 2010, the Wrights gave birth to their second daughter, Isabelle.
 On October 11, 2011 Scott and Kathy welcomed their third daughter Angelina.
 On May 4, 2016 the Wright's welcomed their son Jackson Carl into the world.
 On February 1, 2019, Scott and Kathy had their fifth child Alexis Doreen.
 The Wright family currently resides in Scott's hometown of Sloatsburg, New York.

 Wright received a bachelor's degree in justice and law administration and later received his master's degree in history, both from Western Connecticut State University.
 He was a walk-on basketball player for three years at Western Connecticut and finally earned his varsity letter during his junior year.
 A broken tailbone sidelined him during the preseason of his senior year, and Wright was offered a position as a student coach by head coach Bob Campbell.
 He was immediately put in charge of strength and conditioning and was also given recruiting duties.
 Wright remained an assistant basketball coach for Western Connecticut State University for four more seasons before leaving the college in March 1998.

 Wright returned home to Suffern High School in New York where he served as Freshmen Boys Basketball Coach in 1998–99 and JV Boys Basketball Coach from 1999 to 2001.
 From 2007 to 2013 Wright assisted with the girls' program at Suffern High School.

 In April 2013, Wright was named Varsity Boys Basketball Coach at Suffern High School in New York.
 In his eight years as head coach, the Mounties have a record of 95–64 including three straight league championships.
+Notable former players: Chris Torres, Sienna University.